 Which EU countries are outside the borderless Schengen area?

-Bulgaria, Romania, Cyprus, Ireland and the UK are outside the borderless Schengen area.
-These five countries have their own rules for issuing short-stay visas.
+Bulgaria, Romania, Croatia, Cyprus, Ireland and the UK are outside the borderless Schengen area.
+These six countries have their own rules for issuing short-stay visas.

-How do I get a short-stay visa for any of these five countries?
+How do I get a short-stay visa for any of these six countries?

-For information on how to get a short-stay visa for any of these five EU countries, select the country you wish to visit from this map.
+For information on how to get a short-stay visa for any of these six EU countries, select the country you wish to visit from this map.

 What is the Schengen visa?